10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 2. Lift your butt up off the ground by tightening your gluteal muscles.

-4. Avoid excessive shoulder strain by moving your hands no more than 6 to 8 inches (15 to 20 cm) at a time.
+4. To avoid excessive shoulder strain, move your hands no more than 6 to 8 inches (15 to 20 cm) at a time.

 Know More: 21 Bodyweight Shoulder Exercises To Build Mass & Strength